No Name (brand)

-No Name (styled as no name, sans nom) is a line of generic brand grocery and household products sold by Loblaw Companies Limited, Canada's largest food retailer.
+No Name (stylized in all lowercase as no name; sans nom) is a Canadian line of generic brand grocery and household products sold by Loblaw Companies Limited.

 No Name products are available in stores across Canada that include Loblaws, Dominion, Extra Foods, Fortinos, Freshmart, Maxi, No Frills, Provigo, Real Atlantic Superstore, Real Canadian Superstore, Shoppers Drug Mart & Pharmaprix, SuperValu, Valu-mart, Your Independent Grocer, and Zehrs.
-Additionally, No Name-branded stores were tested in 2024 and 2025.
+Additionally, No Name-branded stores were tested in 2023 and 2024.